How to write a eulogy

 Trying to compress someone’s whole life into a short funeral speech can be a challenge, that’s why preparation is essential.
 Before you can start writing the eulogy, it’s important to brainstorm some ideas first.
 Think about what made your loved one so special and what memories you have of them.

-The following questions should help you get started:
+The following questions should help you get started when writing a eulogy:

 - What words would you use to describe the deceased?